 Century Capitalism by Robert B. Reich

-Fast-Capitalism: Paraethnography and the rise of the symbolic analyst Douglas R. Holmes with George E. Marcus.
+Fast-Capitalism: Paraethnography and the rise of the symbolic analyst.
+Douglas R. Holmes with George E. Marcus.
 In Frontiers of Capital: Ethnographic Perspectives on the New Economy.
 Melissa Fisher and Greg Downey (eds).
 2006 Durham: Duke University Press.

 "You asked the question about is the knowledge worker the same as a visual intellectual.
 I would say no. I would say there are so many terms for that.
 I always like the obscure terms like symbolic analyst.
-Lawyers are symbolic analyst.
-Engineers are symbolic analyst.
-In other words the symbolic analyst is pretty much anybody who doesnt make his living making steel." - CADRE Invitational Transcript - Peter Lunenfeld - Switch | Journal -- Issue 18.
+Lawyers are symbolic analysts.
+Engineers are symbolic analysts.
+In other words the symbolic analyst is pretty much anybody who doesn't make his living making steel." - CADRE Invitational Transcript - Peter Lunenfeld - Switch | Journal -- Issue 18.